All Episodes

 Fox News, a fringe network.

-Um, we have been we have been isolated from the mainstream.
+We have been isolated from the mainstream.

-And they quote Carville in this piece, we knew we're gonna be building up Limba.
+And they quote Carville in this piece.

-We're gonna hurt the Republican Party.
+We're going to hurt the Republican Party.

-The Republican Party is hurting itself.
+The Republican party is hurting itself.

-The Republican Party is not listening to me.
+The Republican party is not listening to me.

 If you look at the candidates they're getting behind folks, they're in big trouble.

-But it seems to me, folks, as I gaze at this, that Obama and his party are being defined by its radicalism, and that's why they're really upset.
+But it seems to me, folks, as I gaze at this, that Obama and his party are being defined by its radicalism.

-You'll see Obama gets to play Mr. Cool.
+You'll see, Obama gets to play Mr. Cool.

-Obama's Joe Campbell out there, and he's uh he gets to look at himself in the mirror.
+And he gets to look at himself in the mirror.

-Man, I'm cool, I'm the guy.
+I'm the guy.

-I never lose my temper.
+I'd ever lose my temper.

 But everybody that he's put into his administration is a fringe radical kook.

-Two of them praising Mount Say tongue.
+Two of them praising Mount Seitong.

-Um others are Marxists, and people say, did Obama know.
+And people say, did Obama know?

 They are Obama.